-UPD provides crime prevention training for students, faculty and staff to decrease crime campus wide.
-Officers attend orientation programs to inform the campus community of services provided by the UPD and Crime Prevention Unit.
+CSUF Police Department provides crime prevention training for students, faculty and staff to decrease crime campus wide.
+Officers attend orientation programs to inform the campus community of services provided by the police department and Crime Prevention Unit.

-Emergency Management Coordinator Susan Fisher focuses on preparing faculty, students and staff for emergencies.
-She coordinates evacuation drills, mock disasters, active shooter training and various additional programs throughout the year.
+Emergency management focuses on preparing faculty, students and staff for emergencies.
+The focus is on the coordination of evacuation drills, mock disasters, active shooter training and various additional programs throughout the year.

 K9 Glock and his handler Officer Bauer, make up UPD's Explosives Detection Team.

 Glock and Officer Bauer have been a team since October, 2017.
 Glock is a black lab and is certified through POST, ATF and DHS.